 The industry is all about price and it’s a race to the bottom

-In parallel the insurance industry has regressed to one simple factor.
+In parallel, the insurance industry has regressed to one simple factor.
 Price.
-While this appears good for consumers in the short run, the reality is this has serious ramifications on levels customer experience, and reduced the value of well established brands.
+While this appears good for consumers in the short run, the reality is this has serious ramifications on levels of customer experience and reduced the value of well-established brands.

 Clear brand identity and differentiation has been lost